 8. Lastly, continue living!
 Pursue your professional and social goals and don’t leave much space for boredom in your life.
 This is not the right time to “relax.”
 You will have plenty of time to relax once you are over your ex and perhaps once you met someone new.

-Breaking up is hard, but it can be a positive experience if you allow it to be.
+Breaking up is a hard and demoralizing experience that can take a lot of life motivation out of a person.
+However, it can be at least in some ways a positive experience if you allow it to be.
 It can make you grow and become a stronger and a more attractive person.
 Make sure you take advantage of those valuable life lessons!

 Further, it is important that you remember that the pain of breaking up is an emotion, and as such, it will not go away overnight.
 It will take time for your feelings to go away.
 But with conscious effort of keeping in mind the above points, you can make the process of overcoming and recovering from the break-up much faster and easier.

 And to make your break up easier, make sure you read our tips on making your break-up easier.